awsdocs/aws-cur-user-guide/doc_source/product-columns.md

 ## D<a name="product-details-D"></a>

 ### product/dedicatedEbsThroughput<a name="product-details-D-dedicated"></a>
-+ **Description:** Describes the dedicated throughput between your instances \(e\.g\., Amazon EC2 instances and Amazon EBS volumes\), with options between 500 and 10,000 megabits per second \(Mbps\) depending on the instance type used\.
++ **Description:** Describes the dedicated throughput between your instances \(for example, Amazon EC2 instances and Amazon EBS volumes\), with options between 500 and 10,000 megabits per second \(Mbps\) depending on the instance type used\.
 The dedicated throughput minimizes contention between Amazon EBS I/O and other traffic from your EC2 instance, providing the best performance for your Amazon EBS volumes\.
 + ** Sample values: ** `200 Mbps`, `Upto 5000 Mbps`
 + **Services:**
   + Amazon EC2